Multitask Learning and Bandits via Robust Statistics

-\ABSTRACT{ Decision-makers often face the ``many bandits'' problem, where one must simultaneously learn across related but heterogeneous contextual bandit instances.
-For instance, a large retailer may wish to dynamically learn product demand across many stores to solve pricing or inventory problems, making it desirable to learn jointly for stores serving similar customers; alternatively, a hospital network may wish to dynamically learn patient risk across many providers to allocate personalized interventions, making it desirable to learn jointly for hospitals serving similar patient populations.
-We study the setting where the unknown parameter in each bandit instance can be decomposed into a global parameter plus a sparse instance-specific term.
-Then, we propose a novel two-stage estimator that exploits this structure in a sample-efficient way by using a combination of robust statistics (to learn across similar instances) and LASSO regression (to debias the results).
-We embed this estimator within a bandit algorithm, and prove that it improves asymptotic regret bounds in the context dimension $d$; this improvement is exponential for data-poor instances.
-We further demonstrate how our results depend on the underlying network structure of bandit instances.
+\ABSTRACT{ Decision-makers often simultaneously face many related but heterogeneous learning problems.
+For instance, a large retailer may wish to learn product demand at different stores to solve pricing or inventory problems, making it desirable to learn jointly for stores serving similar customers; alternatively, a hospital network may wish to learn patient risk at different providers to allocate personalized interventions, making it desirable to learn jointly for hospitals serving similar patient populations.
+Motivated by real datasets, we study a natural setting where the unknown parameter in each learning instance can be decomposed into a shared global parameter plus a sparse instance-specific term.
+We propose a novel two-stage multitask learning estimator that exploits this structure in a sample-efficient way, using a unique combination of \emph{robust statistics} (to learn across similar instances) and \emph{LASSO regression} (to debias the results).
+Our estimator yields improved sample complexity bounds in the feature dimension $d$ relative to commonly-employed estimators; this improvement is exponential for ``data-poor'' instances, which benefit the most from multitask learning.
+We illustrate the utility of these results for online learning by embedding our multitask estimator within simultaneous contextual bandit algorithms.
+We specify a dynamic calibration of our estimator to appropriately balance the bias-variance tradeoff over time, improving the resulting regret bounds in the context dimension $d$.
 Finally, we illustrate the value of our approach on synthetic and real datasets. }